temujin9/temujin9.github.io/resume.md

 ***Software Development:*** Primary focus in system automation, including customization and extension of many popular open-source packages.
 Strong skills in functional and object-oriented programming across many diverse languages.
 Comfortable with most layers of common development stacks, with a preference for deep system integration.
 Heavy emphasis on test-driven design and other agile development practices.

 ***Reliability Engineering:*** Server administration and user technical support across all major platforms, in a wide range of software domains.
 Capable of end-to-end system implementation, including requirements gathering, architecture design, server provisioning and build, software development, product launch, and support infrastructure.
 Strong focus on SLOs and other SRE / observability practices, including educating other teams in their adoption.
 Heavy emphasis on repeatable infrastructure and other agile architecture practices.
 Strong preferences for low cost, open source, and inter-operable solutions.
+Practical experience with incident response, post-incident reviews, on-call rotation design, multi-cloud disaster recovery, and capacity planning at scale.
 </div>